Advanced Price Action Analysis

 - Strength and Weakness of Trend through Analysis Swing.

-Before going forward let me know you that, This is the extension part of price action analysis. so I would suggest going through the previous article
+Before going forward let me know that, This is the extension part of the price action analysis. so I would suggest going through the previous article

 It is similar to learning to read a new alphabet-once you understand the characters, you can read the words, and once you know the words you can read the story.
 The first letter to master tells you what market activity causes the formation of a short-term high or low.
 If you learn this basic point, the meaning of all market structures will begin to fall into place.